edwinsanjaya/bci-finalproject/README.md

 ![Framework](/imgs/neurocomputing_acc.png)
 ![Framework](/imgs/gnan_acc.png)

-Based on the experiment, by having the dataset
+Based on the results of our experiments, we have drawn the following conclusions:

-- By comparing the dataset, we found that the classifier accuracy when working on the Neurocomputing dataset is relatively higher compared to the GNAN dataset.
-This happened because Neurocomputing dataset provides 14 channels input while GNAN dataset input only has two-channel (Fp1 and Fp2).
-Although Fp1 and Fp2 have highest contribution in representing the eye-movement among other channels in EEG signal, it is quite challenging for the non-neural network classifier to differentiate the voluntary and involuntary eye-blinking by only using two channels
+- The classifier accuracy is relatively higher when working with the Neurocomputing dataset compared to the GNAN dataset.
+This difference can be attributed to the number of input channels.
+The Neurocomputing dataset provides 14 channels, while the GNAN dataset has only two channels (Fp1 and Fp2).
+Although Fp1 and Fp2 play a crucial role in representing eye movements in EEG signals, using only two channels poses a challenge for non-neural network classifiers to differentiate voluntary and involuntary eye-blinking accurately.

-- Based on the results, neural network model provides superior classification in differentiating the voluntary and involuntary eye-blinking.
-Both of them ranked as the Top-2 classifier when working with our dataset.
+- Based on the results, neural network models exhibit superior classification performance in differentiating voluntary and involuntary eye-blinking.
+Both neural network models ranked among the top classifiers when working with our dataset.

-- By using the signal input, our Recurrent Neural Network (RNN-Signal) achieves best result with 95.53% of accuracies when working with Neurocomputing Dataset and by using the power spectrum density input, the RNN-PSD achieves best result with 77.31% of accuracies when working with GNAN Dataset
+- Our Recurrent Neural Network (RNN-Signal) achieved the best result with an accuracy of 95.53% when working with the Neurocomputing dataset, using signal input.
+On the other hand, the RNN-PSD achieved the best result with an accuracy of 77.31% when working with the GNAN dataset, using power spectrum density input.

-- In Neurocomputing Dataset, we found that **XGBoost** performs the best among other non-neural network classifier with the accuracy of **85.71%**
-- In GNAN dataset, we found that both **Logistic Regression and Support Vector Machine** performs the best among other non-neural network classifier with the accuracy of **65.44%**
+- Among the non-neural network classifiers, **XGBoost** performed the best in the Neurocomputing dataset with an accuracy of **85.71%**.
+In the GNAN dataset, both **Logistic Regression and Support Vector Machine (SVM)** outperformed other classifiers with an accuracy of **65.44%**.

-- Overall, among the non-neural network classifier, **Logistic Regression and XGBoost** is the best candidate to be used on our BCI system as they performed the best in one of the dataset and second best in another
+- Considering the performance of non-neural network classifiers, **Logistic Regression and XGBoost** emerge as the top candidates for our BCI system.
+Logistic Regression performed the best in the GNAN dataset, and XGBoost achieved the highest accuracy in the Neurocomputing dataset.
+These classifiers demonstrate promising performance and can be effectively utilized in our BCI system.

 ## References